consoledotdev/home/content/website-monitoring/_index.md

 supports HTTP(S) checks against a URL, including sub-pages and multi-step requests.
 However, it also supports Ping checks against IP addresses (or domains) which it refers to as server monitoring.
 These can include port scans where it will detect and scan open ports.
-It is not possible to configure which ports it scans for.
 Check frequency is configurable, down to every 1 minute or as infrequently as every 60 minutes.

 As part of the website monitoring, RapidSpike includes multiple “Insights” checks.
 These range from domain expiry and SSL certificate validation to SSL